Super256yes/Bambo-Plung/README.md

 # Bambo-Plung
 Download: https://github.com/Super256yes/Bambo-Plung/releases/tag/minecraft
 ###
-Some dev logs are still in this pre-release due to testing.
-This will spam your console.
-###
 Bows will indeed most likely get a change in the final release of this version
 # Change Log